-The computer science transfer degree program is designed for students who want to transfer to Salisbury University or another four-year college or university and work toward a bachelor's degree in computer science.
+The computer science transfer degree program is designed for students who want to transfer to Salisbury University or another fouryear college or university and work toward a bachelor's degree in computer science.
 To ensure maximum transferability, students should familiarize themselves with the program requirements of the institution to which they plan to transfer.

-Courses in the hardware and help desk technology degree option focus on hardware, software, peripheral configurations, maintenance of microcomputers and the ability to work with users to develop computer systems for business applications.
+Courses in the computer and network support technology degree option focus on hardware and software configurations as they relate to stand-alone computers and computer networks.
+Students learn how to work with users to design computer systems that meet workplace demands.
 The programming and Internet technology degree option is designed to prepare students for employment in software- and Internet-related jobs.
 It emphasizes programming, maintenance of the Internet and Web page design.